The SpongeBob SquarePants Movie: Video game

 A video game based on the film was released for PlayStation 2 PC, Game Boy Advance, Xbox, and GameCube on October 27, 2004 for Mac OS X in 2005 and PlayStation 3 on February 7, 2012.
 The home-console version was developed by Heavy Iron Studios; the Game Boy Advance version was developed by WayForward Technologies and published by THQ.

-It was created on the same engine as SpongeBob SquarePants: Battle for Bikini Bottom.
-Game developer Heavy Iron Studios tweaked the graphics to give the game a sharper and more-imaginative look than Battle for Bikini Bottom.
-It increased the polygon count, added several racing levels and incorporated many creatures from the film.
+It was created on the same engine as SpongeBob SquarePants: Battle for Bikini Bottom, which uses RenderWare.
+Game developer Heavy Iron Studios tweaked the graphics to give the game a sharper and more imaginative look than Battle for Bikini Bottom.
+It increased the polygon count, added several racing levels, and incorporated many creatures from the film.
 The game's plot was based on the film, with SpongeBob and Patrick on a mission taking them outside Bikini Bottom to retrieve Neptune's crown.
-On October 4, 2004, THQ announced the game's mobile release.
-Nickelodeon vice-president for new-media business development Paul Jelinek said, "As one of the leading publishers of wireless entertainment content, THQ Wireless is introducing the SpongeBob SquarePants license to a whole new audience of gamers THQ has been a great partner to Nickelodeon over the years and we look forward to the same standard of excellence with these upcoming SpongeBob SquarePants games for wireless devices."
-The mobile console was developed by Amplified Games.
+A mobile version, developed by Amplified Games, was also released.

 Standalone sequels

 The SpongeBob Movie: Sponge Out of Water

-A second film, which was announced in February 2012, was directed by Paul Tibbitt, written by Jonathan Aibel and Glenn Berger, and executive-produced by Stephen Hillenburg, who co-wrote the story with Tibbit.
+A second movie, which was announced in February 2012, was directed by Paul Tibbitt, written by Jonathan Aibel and Glenn Berger, and executive-produced by Stephen Hillenburg, who co-wrote the story with Tibbit.
 Paramount stated in early June 2014 that the film would be released on February 6, 2015.
 The film involves SpongeBob, Patrick, Squidward, Mr. Krabs, Plankton and Sandy taking back the Krabby Patty secret formula from a pirate that stole it, resulting in them making it to land.

 The SpongeBob Movie: Sponge on the Run

-The third film, The SpongeBob Movie: Sponge on the Run, was announced in late 2019 and was released on August 14, 2020, in Canada and on March 4, 2021, on Paramount+ in the United States.
+The third movie, The SpongeBob Movie: Sponge on the Run, was announced in late 2019 and was released on August 14, 2020, in Canada and on March 4, 2021, on Paramount+ in the United States.
 Tim Hill served as the director and the screenplay was written by Aaron Springer with Jonathan Aibel and Glenn Berger.
 The film follows SpongeBob and Patrick on a rescue mission to save Gary, and reveals how SpongeBob and Gary met at Kamp Koral.